Hawaii general contractor license and insurance requirements

 Once the board approves your general contractor license application, they’ll provide you with the registration forms for the licensing exam.

-The exam is administered by Prometric and covers business and law related to general contracting work and trade knowledge.
+Prometric administers the exam and covers business and law related to general contracting work and trade knowledge.

-The board will contact you with additional licensing information if you pass the exam with a score of 75% or better.6
+The board will contact you with additional licensing information if you pass the exam with a score of 75% or better.

 How long does it take to get a general contractor license?